braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/react_native/push_notifications.md

 #### Push notification event fields

 {% alert note %}
 Because of platform limitations on iOS, the Braze SDK can only process push payloads while the app is in the foreground.
-Listeners will only trigger for the `push_opened` event type on iOS, after a user has interacted with a push.
+Listeners will only trigger for the `push_opened` event type on iOS after a user has interacted with a push.
 {% endalert %}

 For a full list of push notification fields, refer to the table below: